yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   conditions:
 ```

-1. `name`: For greenfield, generated in the pattern of _"bucket-"<bucketRequest.name>"-"<bucketRequest.namespace>_.
+1. `name`: When created by COSI, the `Bucket` name is generated in this format: _"bucket-"<bucketRequest.name>"-"<bucketRequest.namespace>_.
+If an admin creates a `Bucket`, as is necessary for brownfield access, they can use any name.
 1. `labels`: added by the controller.
-Key’s value should be the provisioner name.
+There are two kinds of labels added by COSI: 1) "cosi.io/provisioner" as the key and the provisioner's name as the value, 2) "cosi.io/boundTo" as the key and the name of the `BucketAccess` instance as the value.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
-1. `provisioner`: The provisioner field defined in the `BucketClass`.
-Used by sidecars to filter Buckets.
+1. `provisioner`: The provisioner field as defined in the `BucketClass`.
+Used by sidecars to filter `Bucket`s.
+Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
-1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In brownfield, the `Bucket`'s release policy is always set to "Retain", and thus backing storage instance is never deleted.
+1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In brownfield, the `Bucket`'s release policy is always set to "Retain", and thus the backing storage instance is never deleted.
    - _Delete_:  the bucket and its contents are destroyed.
+Available only in greenfield.
-   - _Retain_:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed.
+   - _Retain_:  the `Bucket` and its data are preserved.
+The `Bucket` can potentially be reused.

+> Note: in brownfield, the `Bucket`'s release policy is always set to "Retain", and thus the backing storage instance is never deleted.
+A `Bucket` is not deleted if it is bound to any `BucketRequest`s, meaning a binding label exists.

 1. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
 This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
 Accepted values:
    - `private`: Default, disallow uncredentialed access to the storage instance.
    - `ro`: Read only, uncredentialed users can call ListBucket and GetObject.
    - `rw`: Read/Write, same as `ro` with the addition of PutObject being allowed.
    - `wo`: Write only, uncredentialed users can only call PutObject.
-1. `bucketClassName`: Name of the associated BucketClass (greenfield only).
+1. `bucketClassName`: Name of the associated bucket class (greenfield only).
-1. `permittedNamespaces`: An array of namespaces, identified by a name and uid, from which  BucketRequests are allowed to bind to the Bucket.
-Provided to allow admins a layer of cluster-layer access control.
-Does **not** reflect or alter the backing storage instances' ACLs or IAM policies.
+1. `permittedNamespaces`: An array of namespaces, identified by a name and uid, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
+For greenfield this list is copied from the `BucketClass` with the `BucketRequest`'s namespace added.
+For brownfield, this is an arbitrary list defined by the admin.

-   - In greenfield, the originating BuckerRequest’s namespace must be specified at time of Bucket generation.
-   - In brownfield, this list is defined by the admin.
+> Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.

 1. `protocol`: The protocol the application will use to access the storage instance.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.